Most Recent Updates

 Various coronavirus infections during pregnancy – such as severe acute respiratory syndrome (SARS) and Middle-East respiratory syndrome (MERS) – have been associated with a higher incidence of severe illness in the mother and adverse outcomes for the fetus.

-Fortunately, current evidence indicates that COVID-19 is significantly less lethal than SARS and MERS and pregnant women may only have a slightly higher risk of certain complications over non-pregnant individuals.
-However, there is still very little data regarding pregnancy-related outcomes and COVID-19.
+Fortunately, current evidence indicates that COVID-19 is significantly less lethal than SARS and MERS.
+However, pregnant women do appear to have a higher risk of certain complications over non-pregnant individuals with COVID-19.

 The term coronavirus derives from the Latin word corona, which means crown or halo.
 Under electron microscopy, the virus particles display a crown-like pattern on its outside, similar to spikes, which has resulted in the very common computer-generated image of the virus below.
 In general, coronaviruses cause illnesses ranging from asymptomatic infection to fatal infection.